zenharashique/COET-localhackday2019/README.md

 # COET-localhackday
-Introducing people to open source contribution.
+A list of open source contributors at our college

 # Joining the list